Bumblebee202111/doubean-public/README.md

 * Rooted users can reuse login session of Douban app
 * Partial support for viewing content in Douban WebView optimized for mobile reading in case of need (no longer updated)
 * Basic use of MD2/3 (UI may not look good during migration)
-* Provides simple Subjects (书影音) experience including support of user actions (   WIP 🚧)
+* Provides simple type-based Subjects (书影音) experience including support of user actions (WIP 🚧)
 * ~~Recommended topic notifications (broken)~~

 Libraries Used